Skip to main content

 "Getting It Right"

 The impact AI is having on communities, education, public services, and people.
 Equity, access, bias, workforce transformation.
-Aligned with AI for Good NZ's mission.

 Speakers